h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 ### Example 1: Bivariate Normal with Different Covariance Structures

 #### Problem Statement
-This example shows how different correlation values and variances affect the shape of bivariate normal distributions.
+Visualize and analyze how different correlation values and variances affect the shape of bivariate normal distributions in contour plots.
+Specifically, explore:

+1. How does the shape of contour plots change when correlation is zero, positive, or negative?
+2. What happens to the contour shapes when the variances of the two variables are different?
+3. How can we interpret the resulting patterns in terms of the relationship between the variables?

 ![Bivariate Normal Contours](../Images/Contour_Plot_Visual_Question/bivariate_normal_contours.png)